This One Thing

 pexels-photo-566456.jpeg

 When two people marry, they become connected.
 The Scripture says, “and the two shall become one flesh.”
-Mark 10:4 We know that marriage produces a physical union but there is also a union of the spirit, soul and mind.
-Within a few years of being married to my husband, I could be sitting in a room thinking of something and he would bring up that same thought or subject within a few minutes.
-Now, after several decades together, it happens all the time and I know we have a real connection.
+Mark 10:4 We know that marriage produces a physical union, but there is also a union of the spirit, soul and mind.
+Within a few years of being married to my husband, I could be sitting in a room thinking of something, and he would bring up that same thought or subject within a few minutes.
+Now, after several decades together, it happens all the time, and I know we have a real connection.
 This connection I understand because we are so close.

 pexels-photo-975265.jpeg

 What about the connection we have with our children?
-They are our own flesh and blood and there is a bond there that is undefined but it is almost as strong as the bond between husband and wife.
+They are our own flesh and blood, and there is a bond that is undefined, but it is almost as strong as the bond between husband and wife.
 It is not the same kind of connection, though.
 Even when my sons were living at home, I could be thinking about something, and rarely would they bring up the same subject.
 And even if they did bring up the subject, we didn’t necessarily agree on the topic.

 knitting-1430153_1280